Finding God Through the Confusion of Religion

 Originally, my great-grandparents were Anglican, but one of their daughters married a man who was a Jehovah’s Witnesses.
 Eventually my grandma followed her sister and started attending too, then my great-grandparents made the switch and followed as well.

 My great-grandpa even lead the work crew that built the Kingdom Hall we attended.
 Later he also preached sermons.
-Consquently, my parents were raised in the Kingdom Hall.
+Consequently, my parents were raised in the Kingdom Hall.
+(Why I believe that my grandparents knew God despite being Jehovah’s Witnesses will be explained in another post.)

 Made to Follow

-I don’t know too much about my dad’s side of the family, but I’ve been told that my dad’s father was never a religious man until the Jehovah’s Witnesses came knocking on his door.
+I don’t know too much about my dad’s side, but I’ve been told that my dad’s father was never a religious man until the Jehovah’s Witnesses came knocking on his door.
 As my dad put it, he was a real Bible scholar.
 Apparently I have something in common with him then, because I love to study Scripture as well.

 We had Religion, not Faith

-My parents went through all the motions, but I wouldn’t call this faith, I’d call it religion (in the broader and less accurate sense).
-Eventually they tired of the harassment they were receiving due to the fact that my older brother had taken up smoking.
+My parents went through all the motions, but I wouldn’t call this faith, I’d call it religion (in the broader sense).
+Eventually they tired of the harassment they we’re receiving when my older brother took up smoking.
 My parents had themselves disfellowshipped by taking up smoking themselves.
-They knew that the JW’s were relentless, so they did what they were sure would work to stop them from countinuing to come to their door.
+They knew that the JW’s wouldn’t relent otherwise, so they did what they were certain would get them barred from their religion.
 (They are no longer smokers, by the way.
 Neither is my older brother.)

 Because this experience caused my parents to look unfavorably upon religion, I learned to distrust people who talked about God.
-I also learned to distrust what Scripture taught also.
-So for a time I didn’t want anything to do with what I called religion either.
+I also learned to distrust what Scripture taught.
+So for a time I didn’t want anything to do with what I considered religion either.

 Why Christians Don’t Always Appreciate the word “Religion”

-As Christians, it’s meaning is too broad in the world, and more often than not it misses the mark entirely.
+Because the word religion is so broad, more often than not, it misses the mark entirely.
 What I believe in is loving God and your neighbor as you love yourself.
-(Communing and abiding with God: a real and lasting relationship with God.)
+I believe in communing and abiding with God: a real and lasting relationship with the Lord, which is only possible through Jesus Christ who keeps us safe until His return.
+(1 Corinthians 1:8)

 “Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress and refusing to let the world corrupt you.” –James 1:27